canopas/group-track-flutter/docs/terms-of-services.md

 inability to access or use the Services during any downtime or discontinuance of the Services.
 Nothing in these Legal Terms will be construed to obligate us to maintain and support the Services or to supply any corrections, updates, or releases in connection therewith.

+**Periodic Terms Updates**

+We reserve the right to review and update these Terms periodically to reflect changes in our Services, operational requirements, or applicable legal obligations.
+We will notify you if significant changes are made, consistent with the “Modifications” or “Changes” section of these Terms.
+Your continued use of the Services after any such update constitutes your acceptance of the revised Terms.

 ## 17. GOVERNING LAW